emqx/emqx-docs/en_US/performance/benchmark-emqtt-bench.md

 ### Build from Source

-`emqtt-bench` is written in Erlang and requires [Erlang/OTP](https://www.erlang.org/) 22.3 and above version to build it.
+The eMQTT-Bench is written in Erlang and requires [Erlang/OTP](https://www.erlang.org/) 22.3 and above version to build it.
 The installation process of Erlang/OTP is skipped.
 For details, please refer to the online installation tutorials.

 After the Erlang environment is installed, download the latest code of `emqtt-bench` and compile it: